 Chris teaches the New Day Addictions Recovery Program for Christ House patients.
 New Day is an intensive psychoeducational class that teaches patients the impact of addictions, major illness and other traumas on body, mind, and spirit.
-Chris is a Certified Addictions Counselor.
+The class helps patients to identify and utilize coping skills and resources that can help on the journey of recovery.
+Chris also meets with individual patients and Kairos members for addictions recovery counseling.
+She is a Certified Addictions Counselor.
 To email Chris, click here.

 Bill works to ensure that patients obtain insurance, government entitlements, mental health support, substance abuse recovery treatment, housing placement assistance, and other supportive services designed to bring an end to their homelessness.
 Bill is a graduate of Virginia Tech and previously worked as an outreach worker, offering case management support to people living on the streets of DC.